EnablerRx/EnablerRx.github.io/_pages/about.md

 <!-- I received my master degree at Peking University, advised by Prof. Yuesheng Zhu, Prof Xiaojun Wan and Prof. Guibo Luo.-->

-I received my master degree at Peking University, advised by Prof. [Yuesheng Zhu](https://scholar.google.com/citations?user=HBp_nuAAAAAJ&hl=zh-CN) and Prof. [Guibo Luo](https://scholar.google.com/citations?user=kUIPmL4AAAAJ&hl=zh-CN&oi=ao).
-I was also fortunate to work closely with Prof. [Xiaojun Wan](https://scholar.google.com/citations?user=lTTeBdkAAAAJ&hl=zh-CN&oi=ao).
+I received my master degree from Peking University, advised by Prof. [Yuesheng Zhu](https://scholar.google.com/citations?user=HBp_nuAAAAAJ&hl=zh-CN) and Prof. [Guibo Luo](https://scholar.google.com/citations?user=kUIPmL4AAAAJ&hl=zh-CN&oi=ao), and had the privilege of working closely with Prof. [Xiaojun Wan](https://scholar.google.com/citations?user=lTTeBdkAAAAJ&hl=zh-CN&oi=ao).

 My research interest broadly lies in AI and its constructive impacts on humanity.
-I aspire to deliver Trustworthy and Human-centered AI, including areas such as reliable evaluation, human-AI collaboration, and AI safety.
-And I am dedicated to unleashing the full potential of imperfect AI in practical applications, emphasizing effective collaboration between humans and AI, especially in fields like medicine, education, social good, and science.
+I aspire to deliver Trustworthy AI, including areas such as reliable evaluation, alignment, and scalable oversight.
+And I am dedicated to unleashing the full potential of imperfect AI in practical applications, especially in fields like psychology, medicine, education, social good, and science.

 Feel free to reach out to me if you'd like to discuss research or explore potential collaboration!